007revad/Synology_M2_volume/README.md

 2. Go to Storage Manager and select Online Assemble:
     - Storage Pool > Available Pool > Online Assemble
 3. Create the volume:
-    - Select the new Storage Pool > Create > Create Volume
+    - Select the new Storage Pool > Create > Create Volume.
-4. Set the allocated size to max, or 7% less for overprovisioning.
+    - Set the allocated size.
-5. Optionally enter a volume description.
+      - Optionally enter a volume description.
 Be creative :)
-    - Click Next
+    - Click Next.
-6. Select the file system: Btrfs or ext4.
+    - Select the file system (Btrfs or ext4) and click Next.
+    - Optionally enable *Encrypt this volume* and click Next.
+      - Create an encryption password or enter your existing encryption password.
-    - Click Next and you've finished creating your volume.
+    - Confirm your settings and click Apply to finish creating your M.2 volume.
-7. Optionally enable and schedule TRIM:
+4. Optionally enable and schedule TRIM:
     - Storage Pool > ... > Settings > SSD TRIM

 <p align="center">Storage Pool available for online assembly</p>